UofGStats/weektemplate/README.md

 A file called `nopython.Rprofile` comes with the template.
 You just need to rename this file to `.Rprofile` (or add its contents to your existing `.Rprofile` file if you're using one for other purposes).

-Once you have renamed `nopython.Rprofile --> `.Rprofile` when you render all python blocks will be set to `eval: false` and all r blocks with the label `reticulate-setup` will also be set to `eval: false`.
+Once you have renamed `nopython.Rprofile` to `.Rprofile` when you render all python blocks will be set to `eval: false` and all r blocks with the label `reticulate-setup` will also be set to `eval: false`.

 ### Using Python